STS Honorary Medal

 35392 Gießen, Germany

 For submission details, please also refer to the effective STS Meeting home page.
+Please note that only complete applications will be evaluated.

 List of current awardees (PDF, updated for 2016)